stayradiated/lightbox/server/tools/README.md

 Probably could be replaced with a pure SQL script.

+## Fetch

+Interface for the Lightbox xstream API.

 ## Fetch Images

 Downloads all images referred to in the database.